codeclou/docker-atlassian-confluence-data-center/versions/7.0.1/README.md

 data-center/master/versions/7.0.1/docker-compose-one-node.yml"

 docker-compose -f docker-compose-one-node.yml up --detach
+# on linux you might need to run docker with sudo e.g. "sudo docker-compose ..."
 ```

 This will start one Confluence Cluster nodes, a loadbalancer and a PostgreSQL database.